shekkbuilder/CMLinux/log.md

 # time_log

+- 20160710
+    - Refactoring on a new `Cent OS` based VM
+    - Bootable Problems has been found after first boot
 - 20160709
     - Fix Problems of `v0.8-TC` to form `v0.8-re-TC`
     - A problem of Permission has been found in `v0.8-TC`, on repairing on reconfiguring.